 Provided by your employer, your W-2 shows the wages you earned and any taxes withheld.
 It also shows pre-tax contributions made to your account by you and your employer through payroll deductions.
 (Remember, only contributions made through payroll will show up on your W-2 – if you made any contributions outside of your payroll deductions, sometimes referred to as ad hoc contributions, they won’t be reflected and will need to be included when filing your taxes.)

-WEX’s benefits administration participants can find the tax forms related to their HSA under the “Message Center” tab of their online account.
+WEX's HSA participants can find the tax forms related to their HSA under the “Message Center” tab of their online account.

 3. Prepare to report distributions and contributions using tax Form 8889